January 10, 1927– Johnnie Ray:

 With a steady string of Top 10 hits lasting for most of a decade, Ray influenced Elvis Presley and infuriated Frank Sinatra.
 He broke through more racial and musical barriers than any other artist in the 1950s.
 Yet, more than 60 years after his electrifying entrance on to the pop music scene, his name now evokes blank stares when I asked if people know of him.
 Not one of the seven people that I mentioned I was researching for this post had ever heard of Johnnie Ray.
 He was a talented, tragic talent who sobbed and shook his way to international celebrity, and then experienced an equally explosive and inexplicable fall.

 He was born John Alvin Ray in rural Oregon.
-Even through the terrible years of the Great Depression, his loving family always supported his musical aspirations.
+Even through the terrible years of the Great Depression, his loving family always supported his musical hopes and dreams.

 As a kid, Ray was the victim a freak accident where he landed on hard ground during a blanket toss at a Boy Scout camp out.
 A single straw on the ground was driven into his left ear, puncturing the membrane of his eardrum.
 He instantly lost all hearing in his left ear.
 He didn’t tell his parents about the accident.
 The formerly happy, outgoing little boy became a sad, lonely teenager.
 It was this dark time of loneliness and bitterness that informed the shameless sadness and fierceness of his singing.

-Ray found solace and strength from the popular black music of his era.
+Ray found solace and strength from the popular Black music of rhw era.
 Billie Holiday became his idol.
 After being fitted with his first hearing aid and regaining the ability to experience the sounds around him, his full focus went to music.
 Ray’s lifelong hearing problems provided his thundering, tumultuous, tearful vocal technique.

 In the summer of 1951, just a few weeks after Cry went to Number One on the Pop and R&B charts; Ray was arrested twice by the Detroit Vice Squad for soliciting sex from a man at a notorious gay bar.
 The Vice Squad had been on to Ray ever since he played those black clubs earlier in his career, gaining a reputation as a gay bad boy.
 When the police report and his mug shots were released, the damage to his career was significant.
 Teen rebels without a cause and the bobbysoxers still held Ray as a hero, but to the establishment, he was the devil incarnate.
 A half decade before Elvis, Ray had the parents of America fearing for the souls of their kids.